 The planktonic blooms, an explosion of life?

 Plankton are microscopic organisms that are found at the bottom of most marine food chains.
 They lack the strength to freely swim and are therefore passively transported by the oceans currents.
 Plankton are typically split into two different groups; phytoplankton and zooplankton.
-Although plankton can be found within the water column all year round, there are time during the year were the population can explode, and it is this increase that know as a planktonic bloom.
+Although they can be found within the water column all year round, there are times during the year when the population can explode and it is this increase that is known as a planktonic bloom.
 These blooms can be so large that it can be seen from space.
 So much so that satellites are often used to calculate concentration and monitor temporal biomass changes.

 What causes these blooms?

 There are three main drivers for phytoplankton growth, the availability of sunlight for photosynthesis, the abundance of nutrients for bio-chemical reactions and the stability of the water column.
 When all three of these factors are met, phytoplankton can reproduce to great amounts.
 With this, it is found that there is also an increase in zooplankton, due to the fact zooplankton feed upon the phytoplankton.
 These blooms most commonly occur within temperate and polar regions during spring.
 Within the Atlantic, studies have previously shown that phytoplankton blooms occur when temperatures reach around 9-10 °C, typically in late April/May.
-Its suggested that the increased concentration of nutrients is due to the mixing of layer depths and the build-up of nutrients due to the restricted planktonic growth in the winter months, thus creating the perfect conditions.
+During Winter months the water column is stratified, meaning it is divided into two layers, the surface and the bottom layers.
+The bottom layer, having restricted access to sunlight, cannot sustain photosynthesis and this allows for the build up of nutrients within this layer.
+On the other hand, the surface layer has an abundance of sunlight, yet lacks the the resupply of nutrients from the deeper ocean.
+Its suggested that planktonic blooms occur due to these two separate water layers mixing within the spring months, allowing for the greater amount of primary production.

 What’s significant about these blooms?